trebloc/angular-ui-router-lab/README.md

     * Can you get the wine's name showing now that you know how to grab the correct `id` in the controller?
       * Hint: Use the provided Factory.

+### Other links

+1. Fix the `Home` link to go to wines-index.
+  * remove the no longer used "Home" route.

 ### HTML5 Mode